Josef Pröll

 Previously, he was the Federal Minister of Agriculture, Forestry, Environment, and Water Management.
 He was also in charge of rethinking the party's positions and developing a more liberal socio-economic stance.
 On 28 November 2008, he was elected as the new federal party chairman by 89.6% of delegates at a party conference in Wels.

 After two thromboses he suffered a pulmonary embolism in March 2011.
 A few weeks later, on 13 April, he resigned from all political functions.
 His successor was the Foreign Minister, Michael Spindelegger.

-He is the nephew of Erwin Pröll.
+He is the nephew of Erwin Pröll and the father of Alexander Pröll.